Skip to main content

 Baby is tired and cranky

 Is your baby crying while eating solids?
 It might be time for a nap.
 Infants are fickle.
-If your love bug needs more Zzz’s, is teething, has a cold, or just feels like being fussy (hey, we all have our moments), it’s probably not a good time to even attempt a spoon feeding — especially if your babe has refused solids in the past.
+If your love bug needs more Zzz’s, is at the teething stage, has a cold, or just feels like being fussy (hey, we all have our moments), it’s probably not a good time to even attempt a spoon feeding — especially if your babe has refused solids in the past.
 Avoid the struggle (it’s real!) and wait until your cranky itty-bitty is well-rested and happy.
 A content baby is much more likely to comply.

 Baby is too distracted

 As your baby gets older, the world around them becomes much more exciting.
-There’s so much to do, see, and explore (P.S. have you babyproofed yet?).
+There’s so much to do, see, and explore (P.S. — have you babyproofed yet?).
 Your active and excited munchkin might not want to be trapped in the high chair for more than a minute or two — they’ve got other way more pressing things to take care of.

 Baby making a mess while eating solid food